 Famous Celebrity Girls with Mythological Names

-Coldplay drummer Will Champion had twins, and he and wife Marianne chose the name Juno for their daughter.
+Coldplay drummer Will Champion had twins, and he and his wife Marianne chose the name Juno for their daughter.
 Juno is an ancient Roman goddess who was a protector.

 Jake & Stephanie McLaughlin opted to name their daughter the strong, pretty name of Freya.
 Freya is the goddess of love and fertility in Norse mythology.

-Emma Thompson and Greg Wise decided to name their baby girl, Gaia Romilly.
+Emma Thompson and Greg Wise decided to name their baby girl Gaia Romilly.
 Gaia is the Greek personification of the Earth as a goddess.

-Mark Zuckerberg and Priscilla Chan gave their daughter the cool name, Maxima.
+Mark Zuckerberg and Priscilla Chan gave their daughter the cool name Maxima.
 Maxima is the female version of Maximus.
-The Romans worshiped Jupiter, the King of Gods as ‘Jupiter Optimus Maximus’.
+The Romans worshiped Jupiter, the King of Gods, as ‘Jupiter Optimus Maximus.’

 Leave a Reply